Marco van Basten: Managerial career

-Ajax B
+Joining Ajax

 Van Basten officially left Milan in 1995 and retired from football, stating he would never try management.
 However, he changed his mind and took a course with the Royal Dutch Football Association (KNVB).
 His first stint as a manager was as an assistant to his former teammate John van 't Schip with the second team of Ajax in 2003–04.

 Netherlands

 On 29 July 2004, Van Basten was named the new manager of the Netherlands national team, with Van 't Schip as his assistant.
 Van Basten's appointment as manager of the Netherlands sparked a little controversy at the time, since he only just started his managerial career and the media argued that he did not have a lot of experience yet.

-As a manager, he soon established himself as a man of strong principles.
-Van Basten famously dropped regulars like Clarence Seedorf, Patrick Kluivert, Edgar Davids and Roy Makaay and benched Mark van Bommel, because he believed that they were either past their prime or constantly underachieving.
-There were also calls for Van Basten to call up Dennis Bergkamp, who had retired from the national team six years earlier, for a final "hurrah," as he was retiring that season.
-Van Basten then revealed to the media that he never intended to do so, despite Bergkamp's own willingness.

-For probably the first time in decades, none of the "Big Three" Clubs (Ajax, PSV and Feyenoord) provided the backbone for the national team.
-Instead, newcomer AZ led the way with players such as Denny Landzaat, Barry Opdam, Barry van Galen, Ron Vlaar, Jan Kromkamp and Joris Mathijsen.
-AZ, at the time a local small football club for Dutch standards, proved to be successful in the Dutch league and in the UEFA Cup.
-Other unheralded choices were Khalid Boulahrouz, Hedwiges Maduro, Ryan Babel and Romeo Castelen.
-Van Basten had also wanted to include Ivorian forward Salomon Kalou, but was thwarted when Kalou was denied Dutch citizenship by the immigration authorities headed by Dutch Minister of Integration Rita Verdonk.
-Kalou eventually accepted a call-up to play for Ivory Coast.

-Under his guidance, the team were unbeaten in their World Cup qualification group and made it through the group stages at the 2006 World Cup, but were eliminated in a frenzied 1–0 loss to Portugal in the Round of 16.
-Van Basten was heavily criticised for dropping Ruud van Nistelrooy before this match, in favour of Dirk Kuyt, who did not score throughout the entire tournament.
+After UEFA Euro 2004, veterans Frank de Boer and Jaap Stam retired from international football, while Michael Reiziger retired after being left out of Van Basten's first squad.
+Van Basten also omitted Ruud van Nistelrooy from that squad, as the striker was suspended for the first two games of 2006 FIFA World Cup qualification and Van Basten only wanted to use players eligible for those games.
+His debut on 18 August was a 2–2 draw away to Sweden.
+Van Basten dropped more experienced players such as Roy Makaay, Clarence Seedorf, Patrick Kluivert and Edgar Davids, while sending several inexperienced AZ players to the World Cup, including Joris Mathijsen, Denny Landzaat and Kew Jaliens.
+Several veterans, including Edwin van der Sar, Phillip Cocu and Mark van Bommel, did make the squad.
+His team went unbeaten in their first 16 games until losing a friendly 3–1 at home to Italy on 12 November 2005.

+The Netherlands were widely tipped to do well at the 2006 World Cup, having achieved the highest points average of any team in qualification, as well as breaking their reputation for in-fighting, and having a short journey to the finals in Germany.
+The team were in Group C, considered the Group of death by international media for also containing Argentina, Ivory Coast and Serbia & Montenegro, the last of whom conceded only one goal in qualification.
+The Netherlands were eliminated in a 1–0 loss to Portugal in the Round of 16, with both teams receiving two red cards each.

-In November 2006, Van Basten recalled exiled Milan midfielder Clarence Seedorf for a friendly against England at the Amsterdam Arena.
-In May 2007, Van Basten announced the end of his long-running dispute with Ruud van Nistelrooy, who had previously declared never to play for a Dutch national squad with Van Basten as its manager.
-Other players, such as Roy Makaay, Mark van Bommel, Boudewijn Zenden and Edgar Davids, however, remained out of favour.
+In November 2006, Van Basten recalled Seedorf for a friendly against England at the Amsterdam Arena.
+He denied allegations that he had caved in to media pressure to name Seedorf in place of the injured Wesley Sneijder.
+In May 2007, Van Basten announced the end of his long-running dispute with Van Nistelrooy, who had previously declared never to play for a Dutch national squad with Van Basten as its manager.